metalivedev/dotclouddocs/public/0.9/faq.rst

 --------------------------

-You may scale up any component in your stack by allocating more instances to it.
-Instances are lightweight units of parallel computation.
+You may scale up any component in your stack by allocating more service containers to it.
+Service containers are lightweight units of parallel computation built on `Linux containers. <https://wiki.archlinux.org/index.php/Linux_Containers#Synopsis>`_

 dotCloud configures new instances automatically, by applying the best scaling strategy specific to each component.
 For example, an